Franchising allows aspiring business owners to represent and benefit from a larger brand while pursuing their own entrepreneurial dreams.

 Opportunities to watch

 5. Pizza.
 A staple of the franchise world, competitors are still finding new and innovative ways to put together a pie or slice.
-Domino's, Pizza Hut and Papa John's still rule the market, but concept franchises like Kono Pizza and Project Pie offer a fresh take on this classic food.
+Domino's, Pizza Hut and Papa John's still rule the market, but concept franchises such as Kono Pizza and Project Pie offer a fresh take on this classic food.

 7. Property management.
-Since 2008, the number of rental properties — and companies needed to manage them, like Real Property Management and Property Management Pros — have been on the rise, prompting growth and opportunity for those looking to fill that need.
+Since 2008, the number of rental properties — and companies needed to manage them, like Real Property Management and Property Management Pros — has been on the rise, prompting growth and opportunity for those looking to fill that need.

 8. Senior care.
-As more and more aging baby boomers require in-home or facility care, this field is evolving by offering services like advocacy and placement.
-Some franchise options include Caring Senior Service and Bright Star Care.
+As more and more aging baby boomers require in-home or facility care, this field is evolving by offering services such as advocacy and placement.
+Some franchise options include Caring Senior Service and BrightStar Care.

 Further reading on how to buy a franchise and current opportunities can be found on the following websites: